Akhil-Thampi/DATA1202_FinalProject/README.md

 # DATA1202_FinalProject

 ## Here we are using two excel files, one is the fact table and the other dimension table.
-In this project, we are using both SQL and Python to clean and retrieve essential information from the data set
+The fact table contains essential details about the product and its purchased date and the dimension table has Customer details.
+For further analysis, we are using both SQL and Python to clean and retrieve essential information from the data set

 ### SQL File